 Glucagon is a hormone that is involved in controlling blood sugar (glucose) levels.
-It is secreted into the bloodstream by the alpha cells, found in the islets of langerhans, in the pancreas.
-The glucagon-secreting alpha cells surround a core of insulin-secreting beta cells, which reflects the close relationship between the two hormones.
+It is produced by the alpha cells, found in the islets of Langerhans, in the pancreas, from where it is released into the bloodstream.
+The glucagon-secreting alpha cells surround the insulin-secreting beta cells, which reflects the close relationship between the two hormones.

 Glucagon’s role in the body is to prevent blood glucose levels dropping too low.
 To do this, it acts on the liver in several ways:

 Glucagon works along with the hormone insulin to control blood sugar levels and keep them within set levels.
-Glucagon is released to stop blood sugar levels dropping too low, while insulin is released to stop blood sugar levels rising too high.
+Glucagon is released to stop blood sugar levels dropping too low (hypoglycaemia), while insulin is released to stop blood sugar levels rising too high (hyperglycaemia).

-Release of glucagon is stimulated by low blood glucose (hypoglycaemia), protein-rich meals and adrenaline (another important hormone for combating low glucose).
-Release of glucagon is prevented by raised blood glucose and carbohydrate in meals, detected by cells in the pancreas.
+The release of glucagon is stimulated by low blood glucose, protein-rich meals and adrenaline (another important hormone for combating low glucose).
+The release of glucagon is prevented by raised blood glucose and carbohydrate in meals, detected by cells in the pancreas.